icubam/icubam/dev_install.md

 ## Installing

 This explains how to run a local instance of `icubam` on a developer's machine.
-We use conda to setup a virtual environment and install the required packages.
-Conda/miniconda [installation](https://docs.conda.io/en/latest/miniconda.html).
+We use conda to setup a virtual environment and install the required packages with pip.
+We use conda ([installation](https://docs.conda.io/en/latest/miniconda.html)), but you might choose virtualenv.

 Steps:

-- create a conda environment and install the packages (e.g. `conda env create -f environment.yml`)
+- create a conda environment (e.g. `conda create -n icubam python=3.8`)
 - activate the environment (`conda activate icubam`)
+- install deps with `pip install -r requirements.txt`
-- install the package in edit mode by running `conda develop .`
+- install the package in edit mode by running `pip install -e .`

-**Note:** in addition to the python dependencies described in `environment.yml`, `icubam` requires SQLite >= 3.24.0 as it uses upsert statements.
+**Note:** in addition to the python dependencies described in `requirements.txt`, `icubam` requires SQLite >= 3.24.0 as it uses upsert statements.

 ### Configuration